 - Mainly there are 12 types of products produced by MSME sector.
 Sadly, most of the imports from China are also these 12 types of products.

-- There is a big trade deficit between India and China.
-In 2015-16 Financial year, India’s imports from China are worth 61 Billion dollars, whereas India’s exports to China are just 9 Billion dollars.
+- India has a huge trade deficit with China.
+For the year 2017-18, India’s imports from China are worth $76.2 billion dollars, whereas India’s exports to China are worth $33 billion dollars.
+So, there is a need to reduce this trade deficit.

 - Many Indian Toys industries were closed because of the vast imports of cheaper Chinese toys.